 In the past few years electric propulsion for aircraft has seen tremendous developments and a widespread use.
-Its application ranges from the model aircraft, UAVs, sailplanes, ultralight and general aviation aircraft.
+Its application ranges from the model aircraft, UAVs, sailplanes, ultralight, general aviation aircraft and even passenger aircraft.
 Because batteries have a limited energy density, resulting in flights of short duration, the use of fuel cells for battery charging is an interesting option that has already been exploited.
 Conventional propulsion with a piston engine allows flights with longer duration and with the help of an alternator coupled to the engine batteries, that provide on-board power for systems, can recharge these in flight.
-To avoid consumption of petrol-based fuels to produce electricity, the incorporation of photovoltaic cells on the aircraft can provide part or all of the electrical energy required on board.
+To avoid consumption of petrol-based fuels to produce electricity, the incorporation of photovoltaic cells on the aircraft can provide part, or all, of the electrical energy required on board.
 In some situations, a hybrid propulsion system may be preferred.

-Also, the developments in electrical propulsion, with increasing safety levels has enabled the study and implementation of several designs for urban air mobility to transport people and cargo.
+Also, the developments in electrical propulsion, with increasing safety levels has enabled the study and implementation of several designs for urban air mobility to transport people and cargo and small passenger aircraft.